+Load

-Load Import data in .STL, .OBJ or .PLY formats.
+Import data in .STL, .OBJ or .PLY formats.

 Align Automatic or manual alignment of upper and lower jaws and modification of components.
 Repair Add material, remove material, and smoothen.
 Cut off fringe Automatic or manual trimming of the edge.
-Make base Automatic generation of a standard or orthodontic base.
+A A A A A A A A A A A A A A A A A A A Make base Automatic generation of a standard or orthodontic base.
 Attachments Free loading of attachments, e.g., supports for bite transfer.
+OK Labels Attachment of e.g., patient name or company logo.
+000 Implants Register scanbodies for implant models.